 Will all WEC facilities be open?

-The gym, fitness center, fitness center annex, table tennis area, and pool are open.
-The climbing wall and racquetball courts are closed.
+The gym, fitness center, fitness center annex, table tennis area, climbing wall, and swimming pool are open.
+The racquetball courts are closed.
 See specific COVID-19 hours, capacity limits, and guidelines for each area at wallawalla.edu/fitness.
 It is important that you read about specific protocols for each area.

 How will the appointment process work?